Jackie Slater: Professional career

-In 1986, Slater was a key blocker for Dickerson as he ran for a playoff record 248 yards and two touchdowns against the Dallas Cowboys in an NFL divisional game.
+In 1985, Slater was a key blocker for Dickerson as he ran for a playoff record 248 yards and two touchdowns against the Dallas Cowboys in an NFL divisional game.
+However, Slater was overpowered by Chicago Bears linemen Dan Hampton, Steve McMichael and William Perry in the NFC championship game eight days later as the Bears' famous 46 defense smothered Dickerson and quarterback Dieter Brock.
+The Bears won 24-0, then routed the New England Patriots 46-10 in Super Bowl XX.

 Slater was considered the most consistent members of one of the best offensive lines in the NFL, which also included Pro Bowlers Kent Hill and Dennis Harrah, and was recognized for his "work ethic and leadership skills" when he was inducted to the Hall of Fame.
-He retired after the 1995 season when injuries reduced him to playing one game the entire year.
+He retired after the 1995 season when injuries reduced him to playing one game the entire year, the Rams' first in the TWA Dome vs. the Carolina Panthers.
 He is the only player in league history to play for one single team/franchise in three different cities (Los Angeles 1976–1979, Anaheim 1980–1994, and St. Louis 1995).
-Due to his longevity, Slater was also teammates with multiple Hall of Famers from multiple Rams eras such as Merlin Olsen, Joe Namath, Eric Dickerson, Jerome Bettis, and Issac Bruce.
+Due to his longevity, Slater was also teammates with multiple Hall of Famers from multiple Rams eras such as Merlin Olsen, Jack Youngblood, Joe Namath, Eric Dickerson, Jerome Bettis, Kevin Greene and Issac Bruce.

 He was voted the National Football League Players Association's NFC Offensive Lineman of the Year four times—1983, 1986, 1987, and 1989—and was the Athletes in Action/Bart Starr Award winner after the 1995 season.
 Slater played in 259 games from 1976 to 1995, a then-record for offensive lineman.
 He was the second player to play 20 seasons for one team following Cleveland Browns tackle/kicker Lou Groza.
 This record was later matched by Washington Redskins cornerback Darrell Green, Detroit Lions kicker Jason Hanson, and New England Patriots quarterback Tom Brady.
 He played for 24 quarterbacks and 37 running backs.
 Former teammate Jim Everett stated "Jackie Slater is proof they were playing football in the prehistoric days".
 He was Dickerson's Hall of Fame presenter in 1999.
 In 2001, Slater was enshrined in the Pro Football Hall of Fame.